nomanaa/nomanaa.github.io/README.md

 >1.
 To know details about Markdown and to learn it : [Markdown](https://www.markdowntutorial.com/)
 >2.
 Link to Andrew Etter's book: [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)
 >3.
 Details about Jekyll: [Jekyll](https://jekyllrb.com/)
+>4.
+Downloading a text editor, Typora: [Typora](https://typora.io/)
 ## Author and Acknowledgement
-This article is written by Abdullah Al noman.
+This article is written by Abdullah Al Noman.
-Special courtesy goest to Andrew Etter's books and my COMP 3040 group member.
+Special credit goes to author Andrew Etter for his book _Modern Technical Writing_ and my COMP 3040 group member.
 ## FAQ
 1. _Why is Markdown better than word processor_?
 >Accroding to the author of Modern technical writing, Markdown is better than word processor because it does not have an instance like word processor.
 So none can hack it.
 Markdwon also does not have comment section.
 Hence, bots can not spam it.
 Markdown also never crashes.